 In 1904, the Viceroy of India sent troops into Tibet, immediately north of Nepal, to open up a trade route to China, but this invading force quickly withdrew after meeting heavy resistance.
 British influence in Tibet did remain for some time.
 In addition to colonies along the China coast, Britain also had a large area of influence over southeastern China along with France, Germany, Russia and Japan which also had coastal colonies and spheres of influence in other parts of China.
 British, Americans and French nationals also inhabited the Shanghai International Settelement, a part of the City of Shanghai occupied by foreigners.
 The Europeans had just carved up Africa among themselves and now they were starting to carve up China.
 This increasing of foreign spheres of influence over parts of China led to the Boxer Rebellion from 1899 to 1901 in which Chinese nationals attacked foreign properties.
 This was put down by the armies of the foreign powers.
 Japan went on to occupy most of eastern China in the 1930's and 1940's.
 The Chinese Revolutions of 1912 and 1949 helped to end foreign spheres of influence over China.

+In 1907, the Anglo-Russian Convention divided Persia (now Iran) into three zones including a British Zone in the southeast, a Russian Zone in the north and a Neutral Zone between them.
+Afghanistan had also been in the British Sphere of Influence as a virtual protectorate since 1881.
+It remained so until the Third Afghan War in 1919, when the country proclaimed its complete independence.
 After annexing Iraq, British troops entered Iran (Persia) at the end of the First World War and an informal semi-protectorate was declared over the country in 1919.
 A more ambitious plan to create new British Protectorates in the Caucasus region after the fall of the Russian Empire, in Georgia and Azerbaijan, was not pursued.
 The semi-Protectorate in Iran was abandoned also as unworkable.
 The Anglo-Iranian Oil Company opened up much business between Britain and Iran.
 The British sphere of influence began to fade after the Second World War, but much British investment remains in countries all over the world.

 Egypt and Iraq were independent (since 1922 and 1932 respectively) but were in alliance relationships with Britain.
 The formal treaty between Britain and Egypt was not agreed up on until 1936.
 At that point, the British High Commissioner in Egypt became the British Ambassador.
 These alliances with Egypt and Iraq were ended after revolutions in those countries (in 1952 and in 1958 respectively) ousted their pro-British monarchs and replaced them with nationalistic republics.
 These countries had been re-occupied by the British during World War Two.
 Colonel Nasser declared Egypt’s full independence on 18 June 1954 when the last British troops left that country.
 British occupation ended in Iraq on 26 October 1947, but today, British and Australian troops are back in Iraq, since 2003, supporting the United States in an effort to bring order and democracy to that country.